Dnipro: War and revolution

-Stalin-era industrialisation
+Soviet-era industrialisation

 The boy on the left murdered an 8-year-old for his 4 pounds of bread in Yekaterinoslav in 1922, during the local 1921–1923 famine.

 In late May 1920 the food supply to Yekaterinoslav deteriorated, resulting in a wave of strikes.
 In June 1920 Soviet authorities quelled one such protest by arresting 200 railway workers, of which 51 were sentenced to immediate execution.

 In 1922 the region was incorporated into the Ukrainian SSR, a constituent republic of the Soviet Union.
 In 1922 the Soviet government ordered that "all nationalized enterprises with names related to the Company or the Surname of the old owners must be renamed in memory of revolutionary events, in memory of the international, all-Russian or local leaders of the proletarian revolution."
 In 1922 and 1923 the factories were renamed, as well as dozens of streets, alleys, driveways, squares and parks.
 In 1923 the city council adopted a resolution to organize a competition to rename the city itself.

 In 1924 a Provincial Congress of Soviets adopted a resolution on renaming the city of Yekaterinoslav to the city of Krasnodniprovsk (and Yekaterinoslav Governorate to Krasnodniprovsk).
 Following this, many organizations and institutions began to name Yekaterinoslav Krasnodniprovsk in official documents, only to be reminded in the press that the renaming of settlements could only be decided by the Presidium of the Supreme Soviet.
 In 1926 a provisional District Congress of Workers', Peasants' and Soldiers' Deputies adopted a resolution on renaming Yekaterinoslav to the name Dnipropetrovsk in honour of the All-Ukrainian Congress of Soviets's chairman of the All-Ukrainian Central Executive Committee, Grigory Petrovsky.

 Petrovsky was present at this congress and he did "accept this honour with great gratitude."
 The resolution of the congress was approved by a resolution of the Presidium of the Supreme Soviet dated 20 July 1926.
 In the 1920s and 1930s dozens of streets, alleys, driveways, squares and parks continued to be renamed in the city, this continued in the 1940s and in subsequent years.

 Dnipro Academic Drama and Comedy Theatre was constructed during the Stalinist period.

-By 1927 the industry of Dnipropetrovsk was completely rebuilt, and according to some indicators exceeded pre-war levels.
-Due to agrarian overpopulation, an influx of unemployed from other settlements, a higher birth rates among other reasons, both employment and unemployment in Dnipropetrovsk rose.
-In the late twenties, the authorities had to contend with growing labour unrest.
+By 1927 the industry of Dnipropetrovsk was completely rebuilt.
+The population according to some indicators exceeded pre-war levels, swollen by an influx of the destitute from the ravaged countryside and of the unemployed from other settlements.
+Employment and unemployment rose simultaneously, and the authorities had to contend with growing labour unrest.
 "Do not strangle us, our children are dying of hunger, we have been placed in worse conditions than under the old regime" read one protest.